 salted maple frosting:

-4 tablespoons (57g) butter, softened to room temperature
+4 tablespoons (57g) unsalted butter, softened to room temperature

 6 tablespoons (85g) cream cheese

 1/4 to 1/2 teaspoon salt (start with 1/4 tsp and add more to taste)

 Line cookie sheet with parchment paper (or lightly grease) and set aside.